edap/ofxLatheMesh/README.md

 std::function<ofColor(float, int, int)> computeColor;
 ```

-Lambda function that change the color of the point during the rotation.
+Lambda function that changes the color of the point during the rotation.
 For example:

 ```cpp
 int totPoints = lathe.points.size();